c-canon-comijsetup/c-canon-comijsetup.github.io/README.md

 Before you begin **[Canon.com/ijsetup](c-canon-comijsetup.github.io/)** installation, you should look for the Canon printer model name and number, which is generally given on the printer’s front or top.
 Then you can visit **[Canon.com/ijsetup](https://c-canon-comijsetup.github.io/)** to enter the **Canon printer model number** to start with Canon printer.

-##  Steps to Wireless Setup Of ij.start.canon
+##  Steps to Wireless Setup Of canon com ij setup

 1. First of all, open the Canon printer manufacturer site ij.start.canon and jump next to the **“Set up”** option.
 2 Once asked, **enter the Canon ij printer model number** at **[Canon.com/ijsetup](https://c-canon-comijsetup.github.io/)** and choose the drop-down menu’s operating system.